 In my 70s now I still read a great deal, but without the same energy, concentration, and compulsiveness I once had.
 If I complete more than a book a week it’s an anomaly, and though I still love fiction, it isn’t quite as emotionally resonant for me as it once was.
 But there are European writers like Kafka and Camus that I had passionately read and discussed in my high school and college years, and later assigned to students in the courses I taught, who still matter to me greatly.
 (A giant poster of Kafka -- my muse and heroic anti-hero, though not my literary model-- is tacked to the wall of the room I write in.)

 In fact, when I was an adolescent, I adopted their respective visions of life’s absurdity, entrapment, and meaninglessness as facile tag lines to explain my own turbulent psychic state.
-I may have only half understood the complexity of their writing, but both writers were able to affect me intellectually and emotionally.

 What brought me back to thinking about Kafka is a new book "Franz Kafka" (Yale University Press) written by a great 80-year-old historian, Saul Friedlander (e.g., "Reflections of Nazism: An Essay on Kitsch and Death").

 Friedlander’s Kafka is a writer who built no theories, but "followed dreams, created metaphors and unexpected associations."
 He was the "poet of his own disorder."
 And the abstract interpretations of his work that critics offered never quite caught "the personal anguish at its center."

 Friedlander goes on to perceptively discuss Kafka’s Oedipal relationship to his father, his indifference to Judaism as a religious faith, his obsessive and painful need to create, and he puts a special emphasis on his sexual fears and fantasies, Though he also writes about many other aspects of Kafka’s work.